On the classification of geometric families of 4-dimensional Galois representations: Introduction

 \end{enumerate} \end{cor}

 According to the Langlands conjectures, certain automorphic representations of $\GL_n$ should always have geometric compatible families of Galois representations attached, meaning that the $L$-function of the automorphic form should agree with the $L$-function of the family of Galois representations.
 It is also expected that the conductor of the family should agree with the level of the automorphic form.
-Thus, let us assume that we have a compatible family of four-dimensional Galois representations as in the previous theorem with the extra assumption that it comes from an algebraic automorphic form $f$ of $\GL_4$ over $\Q$.
+Thus, let us assume that we have a compatible family of four-dimensional geometric Galois representations as in the previous theorem (recall that in the context of this paper, geometric implies pure) with the extra assumption that it comes from an algebraic automorphic form $f$ of $\GL_4$ over $\Q$.
 We obtain the following corollary:

 \begin{cor} Let $\{ \rho_{f,\lambda} \}$ be a geometric compatible family of four-dimensional Galois representations satisfying all the assumptions of Theorem \ref{teo:main}, and assume that this family is attached to an automorphic form $f$ of $\GL_4$ of $\Q$.
 Then the image is as large as possible for almost every $\lambda$, except if one of the following holds: